Enchanter skipper convicted of 2009 Maritime NZ charge

 "He was in the water for four hours.
 They had two beacons, one was released at the wheel when the wave struck and the other was manually pressed.

 "After the wave crashed into the boat Lance and Kobe [O'Neil] were hanging on to a piece of plastic.
 Lance is in a state, this whole tragedy is raw for everyone and we feel the loss of the five people.
-But I feel blessed my prayers were answered," Goodhew said.
+But I feel blessed my prayers were answered."

 "Lance has saved so many people at sea.
 One of his boats was near White Island, it had two doctors on board, which is good.
 Lance is a very brave man, I am very proud of him but I feel so sad for his grief."